OceanographyforEveryone/OpenCTD/Hardware/README.md

 Guide](https://learn.adafruit.com/adafruit-feather-m0-adalogger/).

 The OpenCTD electronics can be assembled using a breadboard, or using a custom PCB.
 The custom PCB is designed using [KiCad](https://www.kicad.org/), and can be ordered in small batches from many PCB fabrication services around the world using the files located in the [PCB](https://github.com/OceanographyforEveryone/OpenCTD/tree/main/Hardware/PCB) directory.

-### Enclosure

-Most of the OpenCTD enclosure is constructed from PCV plumbing tubing and components.
-However, there are some specialized parts that should be 3D printed for mounting the electronics and sensor array.
-These files are located in the [3D Prints](https://github.com/OceanographyforEveryone/OpenCTD/tree/main/Hardware/3DPrints/Models) directory.